Luxury Accommodation in Drakensberg

 - Tugela Falls – At the top of the Amphitheatre, the second highest waterfall in the world tumbles over the cliffs in five drops.
 You can hike to the foot of the falls up the stunning Tugela Gorge or continue from the summit of Mont-Aux-Sources.

-Bergville - Gateway to the Northern Drakensberg and an ideal place from which to enter this beautiful South Africa tourism region.
+- Bergville – This mountain town is the main entry to the Northern Drakensberg.
 Visit the nearby Zulu handicraft centre, Thandanani to purchase traditional beadwork, woodwork and baskets.

-Spioenkop – the site of one of the bloodiest battles of the Anglo Boer War.
-Today the Spioenkop Dam is the popular location for watersports, fishing, walking and driving safaris (look out for the once almost extinct white rhino)
+- Spioenkop – One of the most violent battles of the Anglo-Boer War took place here.
+Today the Spioenkop Dam is an excellent location for watersports, fishing, walking and driving safaris (look out for the once almost extinct white rhino).